Sponsor a child

 Proud sponsor of Albert

-Frank has been a sponsor of Albert since he joined OKE – and even after Albert graduated he can still count on Frank’s support.
+Frank has been a sponsor of Albert since he joined OKE – and even after Albert graduated he could still count on Frank’s support.
 Albert has successfully completed his secondary school and after that has followed a training as a nurse.
-He is now working in a clinic in the countryside.
+He is now working in a clinic in the countryside.ould

 Frank thinks it is important that he has a direct relationship with his sponsor child and that he can see that the sponsor money ends up in the right place.
 “With large organizations, a lot of money is spent on overheads and salaries, which then remains with the children.
 That is more directly arranged at OKE.
 “As a neighbor of board members Bert and Marijke Rieks, he also always has easy access to the project, which is useful in keeping in touch with Albert.
 “Bert and Marijke sometimes bring stuff to Kenya, then I know for sure that it ends up in the right place.”